CSI-Jose-Canto/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

  - Answer:
+ Git hub is the repository and git is the system.

 What is the difference between a git commit and a git push?